LinuxLab-ESGI/Secure-GRUB-2/README.md

 > `systemctl get-default` *for systemd*
 > It should normally output the run level 5 or 3

-Modern Linux systems use systemmd which refers with this :
+Modern Linux systems use systemd which refers with this :

 | Level | Target            |
 | ----- | ----------------- |